Ultimate Guide to Multi-Story Home Additions

 Cottages are typically two stories tall and two or three bays wide.
 The roof has either a front- or side-facing gable.
 It may be a mansard with a small centered gable, or for homes with an L-shaped footprint, a cross-gable.

 How an addition can help:

-Like a Cape Cod, a cottage may have less usable upstairs space and a smaller footprint because of its sloped ceilings.
+A cottage may have less usable upstairs space and a smaller footprint because of its sloped ceilings.
 An addition allows you to build out the upstairs to give you the room that you need!